Qingweii/Assignment-1/README.md

  - When the users were to click on the submit button without typing any text on the textbox, the button text will still change to 'thanks' but the error message also appears at the required field

 # Work successfully
-- After adding and adjusting the submit button through Javascript by adding onsubmit function and rearranging the all the related functions, it works successfully as the submit button will appear the alert message and the button text will change to 'thanks' upon submission.
+- So after adding and adjusting the submit button through Javascript by adding onsubmit function and rearranging all the related functions, it works successfully as the button text will change to 'thanks' and an alert message will pop out upon submission.

 # External source code used